Christmas is a wonderful time of year.

-Families and friends reunite and for an all-too-brief time, demanding work priorities are put aside, allowing us to enjoy the festivities.
+Families and friends reunite and for an all-too-brief time, and demanding work priorities are put aside in favour of festivities.
 And in our busy lives that’s exactly what we need.

-Facing up to the music
+Facing the music

-The problem is that in the build up to Christmas, it’s easy to lose sight of the financial consequences of overspending.
+The problem is that in the build-up to Christmas, it’s easy to lose sight of the financial consequences of overspending.
 This is why it’s important that as many people as possible are aware of the resources they can draw on if they slip into difficulty.

-- Many UK businesses have an employee assistance programme (EAP) which provides services including financial information and advice.
+- Many UK businesses have an employee assistance programme (EAP) which provides services including financial information and advice

 - Employees can get free, confidential assistance through National Debtline, StepChange, Debt Advice Foundation, the Money Advice Service and Citizens Advice.

 - For anyone who’s a current or former bank employee, or is dependent on one, Bank Workers Charity provides a range of information and assistance relating to financial wellbeing and debt

 Read our 2017 whitepaper, Time to do more: Financial wellbeing at work, to find out more about the scale of financial difficulties in the UK population, how these impact on businesses performance, and how and why businesses should play a role in improving financial literacy among their workforce.

 A version of this article first appeared in 2016.